· July 8, 2026

 These are the early perimenopause temperature changes most women miss: the silent rewiring of heat perception long before the first hot flash.

-Thermostat performance reflects its operating conditions — the terrain it runs on shapes what it can do.
+Thermostat performance reflects its operating conditions — the terrain it runs on shapes what it can do, the terrain-first argument applied to thermoregulation specifically.

 The Terrain Beneath the Fluctuation